A new Gaia census of OB associations within 1 kpc: Comparison with other catalogues

 \subsection{Star clusters, co-moving groups and structures}

 \citet{Kounkel2020} applied HDBSCAN on \textit{Gaia} DR2 data to identify star clusters, co-moving groups and other structures within 3 kpc, and in doing so detected 8293 stellar groups shared between 987,376 members, and including 1887 groups shared between 351,984 members within $\sqrt{X^2+Y^2} <$ 1 kpc.
-While these structures contain stars of all ages (only 208 out of these 1887 groups have an estimated age younger than 100 Myr), they have been exploited in \citet{Kounkel2020} to analyse the temporal structure of the spiral arms, and thereby also serve as tracers of star formation in the Milky Way.

-We have crossmatched our 2232 OB association members with their 351,984 group members and found 1019 members in common: this corresponds to the largest overlap out of all the external catalogues of comparison (although \citet{Kounkel2020} is also our largest catalogue of comparison), as indicated in Table \ref{CompCatalogues}.
-Therefore, just like in Section \ref{starclusters}, this significant overlap constitutes the first step towards a broader analysis of the age estimation of our OB associations, as well as the larger complexes they belong to.
+We have crossmatched our 2551 OB association members with their 351,984 group members and found 1097 members in common.
+Just like for Section \ref{starclusters}, this significant overlap constitutes the first step towards a broader analysis of the age estimation of our OB associations, as well as the larger complexes they belong to.

 We have applied the same method as in Section \ref{starclusters} to analyse the overlap between our OB associations and the stellar groups from \citet{Kounkel2020}, and the results of this process are displayed in Table \ref{TableGroups}.
-Just like Table \ref{TableOC}, some of the age ranges can reflect real physical spread in ages observed in OB associations (e.g. Sco-Cen 2, Sco-Cen 3, Per OB2), whereas others rather indicate the corresponding stellar groups are likely unrelated (e.g. Alessi 20, CMa OB3b, Cam OB1a).
+Just like Table \ref{TableOC}, some of the age ranges can reflect real physical spread in ages observed in OB associations (e.g. Sco-Cen and Per OB2), whereas others rather indicate the corresponding stellar groups are likely unrelated (e.g. Cas OB15 and Cam OB1).